icewolfz/jiMUD/docs/codeeditor.md

       - ({ ({"property name", value to match, "command to fire"}), ... })
   - `Action` the action to do, see docs for full formatting for more advanced reactions
 - `Finish` A final summary of selected options and properties, some properties and options will always be set even if empty: name, level, race, short, long

+#### Monster type properties

+##### Vendor properties

+Visible when monster type is a vendor

+- `Vendor type` the type of vendor
+- `Use default storage` Weather to use global default storage room
+- `Do not clean storage` Do not clean storage on room reset
+- `Storage room` The path to the room that contains objects the vendor sells
+- `List item(s)` A comma delimited list of items that a user can read to see vendor syntaxes
+- `List type` Used to build dynamic sign text
+- `Append display list long to room` Will append the list long to the rooms description
+- `List item long` The long description of the item when it appears in the room

+##### Vendor advanced properties

+More advanced vendor properties, most of these should be left alone unless you know what they do

+- `Max number of each item` The max number of items to keep in storage, all over this amount will be removed
+- `Permanent Percent` The percent to adjust permanent inventory as more are sold
+- `Permanent offset` The number of items to sell at base value
+- `Currency type` The type of currency the vendor takes, only used if  `Only except currency type` enabled
+- `Only except currency type` Only allow currency type when items are bought/sold
+- `Translate` Translate all items to the vendor's primary language
+- `Translate list` Translate the displayed sign
+- `Translate commands` Translate the command words
+- `Enable price tracking` Enable price tracking to offer supply and demand adjustments
+- `Price tracking weight` How much to weight tracked items
+- `Price tracking max` The max amount to weight tracked items

+##### Barkeep menu

+The menu a barkeep sells

+- `Short` The item's short name, normal the name with a/an prepended
+- `Name` The item's name
+- `Strength` How strong the item is when a person drinks/eats it
+- `Type` The type of item
+  - `alcoholic` Item is alcoholic drink
+  - `caffeine` Item is caffeine
+  - `drink` Item is a generic drink that does not get drinker drunk
+  - `food` Item is food
+- `Long` The long description of item when looked at
+- `Nouns` The item nouns that are used to build the item's id, should aim no more then 2 or 3
+- `Adjectives` The item's adjectives used to build item's id, should be no more then 2 or 3
+- `Category` The item's category when displayed on menu, drinks should all be in the drink category
+- `My Message` The message displays to the person who eats/drinks item
+- `Your Message` The message displayed to the room when person eats/drinks tiem

+##### Barkeep properties

+- `Menu title` The menus title
+- `Read item(s)` The items used to display menu when read/looked
+- `No money message` The message displayed when buyer does not have enough money
+- `Pre menu text` The text before the menu
+- `Post menu test` The text after the menu
+- `Can refill` Can the barkeep refill drink containers
+- `Can buy empty` Can barkeep buy empty bottles

 ## Code editor features